MicrosoftLearning/mslearn-ai-studio.zh-cn/Instructions/04-Use-own-data.md

    dotnet run
     ```

-1. 出现提示时，输入问题，例如`Where should I go on vacation to see architecture?`并查看生成式 AI 模型的回复。
+1. When prompted, enter a question, such as `Where should I go on vacation to see architecture?` and review the response from your generative AI model.

-    请注意，响应包含源引用，用于指示找到答案的索引数据。
+    Note that the response includes source references to indicate the indexed data in which the answer was found.

-1. 尝试提出跟进问题，例如`Where can I stay there?`
+1. Try a follow-up question, for example `Where can I stay there?`

-1. 完成后，输入`quit`退出程序。 然后关闭 Cloud Shell 窗格。
+1. When you're finished, enter `quit` to exit the program.
+Then close the cloud shell pane.

+-->

 ## 清理